Marvel Heroes (board game)

 Marvel Heroes is a strategy fantasy board game for two to four players.
 Designed by Marco Maggi and Francesco Nepitello, with Roberto Di Meglio, Simone Peruzzi e Salvatore Pierucci, was created by Nexus Editrice.
 The English version was released by Fantasy Flight Games in 2006.

 Overview

 Each player chooses to play one of four 4-character Marvel Comics superhero teams.
-Each player also controls the archenemy of one of the opponents' team to the left of you.
-These 20 characters, listed below, are represented in the game by fully colored miniatures; other heroes, villains, and characters in the Marvel Universe are represented by cards which influence game play.
-Each turn, a player manipulates one or more of his four main heroes and plays cards to solve mysteries, stop crimes and defeat villains.
+Each player also controls the archenemy of one of the opponents' team to the left of them.
+These 20 characters, listed below, are represented in the game by fully colored miniatures; other heroes, villains, and characters in the Marvel Universe are represented by cards which influence gameplay.
+Each turn, a player manipulates one or more of their four main heroes and plays cards to solve mysteries, stop crimes, and defeat villains.

 Teams

 The four superhero teams are available for play and the characters represented by miniatures in the game include: